olaven/olaven.github.io/posts/site/initial_site.md

 # The site
 _NOTE_: This post is out of date, as the site is [updated](./how_this_site_works.md).
+_NOTE_: This post was renamed from "site" to "initial site"

 This is my website.
 I have iterated on it many times.
 Although I have made many attempts at making it look